spatialnetworks/fulcrum-guide-to-data-collection/05-guide-to-field-data-collection.md

 ### Identifying Parameters and Range <a id="parameters-and-range"></a>

 As outlined in [Data Collection 101](https://fulcrumapp.gitbooks.io/fulcrum-guide-to-data-collection/content/02-data-collection-101.html#Survey-Design), your survey design will dictate the details and scope of what you will collect.
+It is important to conform to the standards set forth in your survey design to ensure consistency of the data collected by you and others on your team.
+Going outside the identified parameters and range can skew your data and potentially compromise the results of your final analysis.

 ### Plotting Course <a id="plotting-course"></a>